 It seems like a no brainer for us to choose to honor them and yes, celebrate our veterans.

-For nine years, this question and response became a very popular and effective commercial for Verizon Wireless.
+This question and response became a very popular and effective commercial for Verizon Wireless years ago.

 We use our hearing 24 hours a day.
 Our ears are like antennae that pick up signals from all different directions.
 Then they process those signals and pass them on to the brain for interpretation and action.
 When both ears are functioning we have optimal hearing.